Twisting And Churning Insurance

 Twisting is essentially the same practice but conducted with different parties involved.
 Twisting occurs when an insurance producer deliberately uses misrepresentations or false statements in order to convince a customer to surrender a life insurance policy in favor of a new one from a different insurer.
 In this case, both the producer and the insurer stand to benefit, as business is being stolen from an industry competitor via deceitful practices.

-Both Rely On deliberate Deceit
+Both Rely On Deliberate Deceit

 Note that both churning and twisting rely on deliberate deceit on the part of the insurance producer in question.
 Convincing an insured to surrender a life insurance policy in favor of a new one isn’t necessarily constitute illegal.
 For example, when such replacement actually is in the customer’s best interests.
 Accidentally convincing an insured to replace his life insurance policy cannot hold anyone liable for churning or twisting.
 As this mistake was not made deliberately.